AdobeDocs/journey-optimizer.en/help/using/content-management/manage-fragments.md

 ## Edit fragments {#edit-fragments}

+>[!CONTEXTUALHELP]
+>id="ajo_fragments_update_campaigns"
+>title="Fragments update in campaigns"
+>abstract="This campaign won't be updated if you publish changes to the fragment.
+It requires a new version to be published so that fragment update functionality can be supported."

+>[!CONTEXTUALHELP]
+>id="ajo_fragments_update_journeys"
+>title="Fragments update in journeys"
+>abstract="This journey won't be updated if you publish changes to the fragment.
+It requires a new version to be published so that fragment update functionality can be supported."

 To edit a fragment, follow the steps below.

 1. Click the desired fragment from the **[!UICONTROL Fragments]** list.